-The insurance industry is highly regulated.
+The insurance industry in Ireland is regulated.
 ZLAP must adhere to regulations arising from a number of different sources.
-In Ireland ZLAP engages with regulators such as the CBI and the Pensions Authority.
-ZLAP must also comply with regulations or guidelines issued at an EU wide level and, as part of a Swiss Insurance Group, the Company is also subject to any Group wide regulatory requirements from the Swiss regulator.
+ZLAP engages with regulators such as the CBI and the Pensions Authority.
+ZLAP must also comply with regulations or guidelines issued at an EU wide level and, as part of a Swiss insurance group, the Company is also subject to any Group wide regulatory requirements from the Swiss regulator.
 The Company must also comply with non-insurance specific regulations which relate to the way it does business.
 An example of this in recent times relates to the heightened responsibilities and controls around data protection.
-Given all of these sources of potential regulatory changes the Company is exposed to the risk that regulatory changes are introduced which are costly to implement or disrupt the Company's business model or strategic objectives.
-An example of a change currently being implemented is a revised profit accounting basis known as IFRS 17 which will come into effect on 01/01/2022 and will change how the Company's reported profits emerge.